d13co/ghostofavm/README.md

 ## Why?

-Why?
+### Why AVM code from client?

 In AVM context, you have access to a lot resources that can be fetched/filtered/combined with a single simulate:

 - 128x apps, assets, accounts*
   - e.g. get asset or app information in bulk